zhuowei/desktop/eng-blog-post.md

 ## Language

 We knew from the start that we wouldn't write plain Javascript.
 We were coming from C#, Objective-C, and Swift where static typing means the compiler can watch our back and help us along the way.
-The question wasn't if we'd choose a compile-to-Javascript language, but rather which one.
+The question wasn't _if_ we'd choose a compile-to-Javascript language, but rather which one.

 At the same time, one of the big benefits to writing an Electron app is Javascript itself.
 It's everywhere and everyone knows it.
 This lowers the barrier for entry for an open source project like ours.
-So while languages like Elm and PureScript are really interesting, they were too far from the mainstream for us to seriously consider.
+So while languages like Elm and PureScript are really interesting and would scratch our static types itch, they were too far outside the mainstream for us to seriously consider.
 Our best two options were Flow and TypeScript.

 ### Flow